Readings

 Plan for today and learning objectives

-Then we’ll switch gears to talk about relational data.
+Today we’ll talk about relational data.
 By the end of today’s class, you should be able to:

 • Combine information from multiple tables into one